 - Grid view allows you to add or update multiple test cases each with multiple test steps in one go.

-The image below is for the Grid View.
+The below image depicts the Grid View.

-Q #5) Does TFS provide options like drag and drop and Spell check in the Grid View of Test cases?
+Q #5) Does TFS provide options like drag and drop and Spell check in the Grid View of test cases?
 If not, how can you overcome this issue?

-Answer: TFS doesn’t provide options like drag and drop of test steps to copy over data from one cell to another or in order to auto increment a numerical identifier in the other cells.
+Answer: TFS doesn’t provide options like drag and drop of test steps to copy over data from one cell to another or in order to auto-increment a numerical identifier in the other cells.

 The best alternative is to prepare the test cases in Excel with a drag and drop feature wherever required and correct all typographical errors by running spell check and then move them into TFS.